Court Approved DNA Test and Immigration DNA Testing

 Follow the steps as per the Court Approved DNA Test above.

-For immigration cases where one or more applicants currently reside outside Malaysia, samples must be taken at an Malaysian Embassy or an approved clinic in that country.
+For immigration cases where one or more applicants currently reside outside Australia, samples must be taken at an Australian Embassy or an approved clinic in that country.
 When completing the registration form, please provide a contact name, address and reference number (if applicable) for the relevant embassy.
 Click here to read more about immigration DNA testing.